Weathercold/ExtraLogging/README.md

 - Enables the in-game console.
 - Adds customisable log level<sup>[1]</sup>.
 - **Adds timestamp for console messages**<sup>[1]</sup>.
+- Removes `[colorname]`s for Java console.
-- Listens to important events and prints them to the console.
+- Optionally listens to important events and prints them to the console.
+- Various other quality of life improvements.

 ## Details on event trigger order
 ### On client start